 by Meaghan M. Mitchell

-San Francisco – Associated Professionals and Contractors of California (APAC) is celebrating the historic inclusion of small, minority and disadvantaged business enterprise goals by the California High-Speed Rail Authority (CHSRA) with a Small Business Opportunity Conference to be held Wednesday, Dec.
+San Francisco – Associated Professionals and Contractors of California (APAC) is celebrating the sacramento team building by the California High-Speed Rail Authority (CHSRA) with a Small Business Opportunity Conference to be held Wednesday, Dec.
 5. The conference is being held at the Empress of China, 838 Grant Ave., San Francisco, from 8:30 a.m. to 4 p.m.

 The workshops and panel discussions are designed for attendees that are small, minority, women and disadvantaged business enterprise owners interested in engineering and construction contracts on the first segment of the California High-Speed Rail Project in the Central Valley.
 Most of the shortlisted design-build teams and engineering and environmental contractors will be present to discuss contracting opportunities on the $68 billion project.

 APAC President Diana LaCome said, “We are actively pursuing contract opportunities for SBE/DBE and DVBE firms on the project.”
 She went on to say, “It is crucial that the principals of the small firms meet and get to know the large prime contractors who will be bidding and negotiating contracts on all phases of the project over the next 20-plus years.”
 The small business program is targeted to receive over $6 billion of the estimated $68 billion high-speed rail budget.